 Last April, our family decided to take a risk for spring break and go on a four day Carnival Cruise.
-I had heard from a couple of people that Carnival was very good at managing cross contamination for gluten free guests, and we desperately needed a vacation.
+I had heard from a couple of people that Carnival was very good at managing cross-contamination for gluten free guests, and we desperately needed a vacation.

 Before the Cruise

 We traveled on the Carnival Inspiration ship.
-The cruise itinerary I chose began in Long Beach, CA with stopovers on Catalina Island, and Ensenada, Mexico. (<=The Catalina Island map comes in handy as you have a LOT of time to explore the island.)
+The cruise itinerary I chose started in Long Beach, CA with stopovers on Catalina Island, and Ensenada, Mexico. (<=The Catalina Island map comes in handy as you have a LOT of time to explore the island.)

 Our family purchased a Faster to the Fun pass for $49 because we read online that it is really worth the extra money.
 I have to agree this was money well spent.
 Our family had priority boarding, which allowed us to board much earlier than those who did not purchase this pass.
 Faster to the Fun also has other perks including priority boarding for the shuttle that takes you to Catalina Island and faster check out/debarkment.

-The First Day
+The First Day of our Carnival Cruise

 Boarding the boat was quick, considering hundreds of people had early boarding with the Faster to the Fun pass.
 We boarded around 12:00 and decided to find lunch before the rest of the passengers boarded.

 The Gluten Free Buffet Options